-Tsegaye Laurendeau is a senior associate in the International Arbitration practice.
+Tsegaye Laurendeau is counsel in the International Arbitration practice.

 His experience includes international arbitrations under the ICC, ICSID, CRCICA, HKIAC and UNCITRAL Arbitration Rules, with a focus on energy, private equity, finance and post-M&A disputes.